London Borough of Haringey: Sport

 Tottenham Hotspur Football Club, currently in the FA Premier League, play at Tottenham Hotspur Stadium, which is located in the borough on Tottenham High Road.
 The borough also has two Non-League football clubs, Haringey Borough F.C. and Greenhouse London F.C., who both play at Coles Park.

 London Skolars are a rugby league team that compete in Kingstone Press League 1.
 They play at New River Stadium in Wood Green, Haringey.
 The annual Middlesex 9s rugby league tournament also takes place at the New River Stadium.

-The borough's ice hockey team, the Haringey Greyhounds, currently play at Alexandra Palace.
+The borough's ice hockey team, the Haringey Huskies, currently play at Alexandra Palace.
 Alexandra Palace has also hosted other events including the PDC World Darts Championship and a number of Boxing events.

 During the 1970s, 80s and 90s, the Haringey Athletic Club were at the forefront of a new generation of inner city athletes producing many Olympians.
 They have since been amalgamated into the Enfield and Haringey Athletic Club.
 London Heathside, formed in 2000 following the merger of North London AC and Muswell Hill Runners, are also based at the London Marathon Athletics Track at Finsbury Park.